 Meetings of the Board are either fully open or fully closed, and there is nothing in between.
 The Brown Act strongly favors open meetings and private discussions among a majority of the Board members are prohibited, unless expressly authorized by the Brown Act.
 Closed sessions are an exception to open meeting requirements, and the authority for such sessions is narrowly construed.
 The fact that material may be sensitive, embarrassing or controversial does not justify consideration in a closed session unless authorized by a specific statutory exception(s) to the Brown Act.
-The most commonly cited exceptions relate to litigation (including threat of), real property negotiations, public employment issues, and labor negotiations.
+The most commonly cited statutory exceptions relate to litigation (including threat of), real property negotiations, public employment issues, and labor negotiations.

 Closed sessions are generally held immediately prior to or following regular bi-monthly meetings of the Board but may also be scheduled at other designated times.
-Only individuals having an official role in the closed session subject matter may attend and the confidential information discussed during the closed session is explicitly prohibited from unauthorized disclosure.
+While public comment is permitted prior to the Board convening to closed session, only individuals having an official role in the closed session subject matter may attend and the confidential information discussed during the closed session is explicitly prohibited from unauthorized disclosure.
 It is incumbent upon those attending closed sessions to protect the confidentiality of those discussions.